 WARNING: The following article contains spoilers for Terminator: Dark Fate, in theaters now.

-Directed by Tim Miller and produced by James Cameron, Terminator: Dark Fate stars Arnold Schwarzenegger, Linda Hamilton, Mackenzie Davis, Gabriel Luna, Natalia Reyes and Diego Boneta, in theatres now.
+Directed by Tim Miller and produced by James Cameron, Terminator: Dark Fate stars Arnold Schwarzenegger, Linda Hamilton, Mackenzie Davis, Gabriel Luna, Natalia Reyes and Diego Boneta.
+The film opens Nov.
+1.

 KEEP READING: Does Terminator: Dark Fate Have An After-Credits Scene?